Supercell’s CEO talks about its majority owner Tencent, finding its next hit, and more – TechCrunch

 For Supercell specifically, its majority owner, Tencent, is in hot water in the US (a major market for Supercell); and it’s sitting on a still-popular but now-ageing game franchise that you could argue is in the middle of its own Battle Royale against the many other big games that are vying for people’s attention (and spending power to keep playing and levelling up).
 In short, the company itself, now 10 years old, may itself be facing more existential questions of, who are we now, and what comes next?

-As you’ll see in the video below, Paananen is very Finnish, which is to say sanguine and calm, about a lot of this.
+As you’ll see in the video below, Paananen is very sanguine and calm, which is to say quite Finnish, about a lot of this.

 Even without the experience thus far of Supercell under his belt, he has been in the industry for years.
 Supercell is his second big hit company: before that he founded Sumea, which was acquired by Digital Chocolate, where he became president in the now-defunct bigger studio’s heyday.
 And, he has been and is an investor, too: most recently Paananen backed Zwift, the gamefied home fitness startup, in its most recent, $450 million round, which included him joining the company’s board.
 All of this is to say that he can see the bigger picture.